relaxdiego/cicd/README.md

 ### Instantiate a Local Cluster

-To facilitate a faster development workflow, we will instantiate a dev cluster locally using Vagrant.
+To facilitate a faster development workflow, we can instantiate a dev cluster locally using Vagrant.

 ```
-make local-gitlab
+make gitlab configdir=examples/vagrant-vmware
 ```

 Once provisioning has completed, you should now be able to ssh to your